danielwoodie/fireplace/content/calculators/rwfirecalculator.md

     };

+    // Remove past visualization

+    // Create x and y axis

+    // Draw FIRE Line

+    // Draw Future Value Lines

+    // Draw FIRE age line

+    // Create a paragraph summary for the average

+    // Create a paragraph summary for the 75th percentile

-    // Create a paragraph summary
+    // Create a paragraph summary for the 25th percentile

     // Generate a table of the outputs